Show summary Hide summary

 Some tips for your genealogical research on Saucide

-If you have a branch of Saucide in your tree, I recommend starting with the departmental archives in Occitanie, especially in the Gard and Hérault departments.
-These are well-hidden treasures where old acts often show variations of the name.
+If you have a trace of Saucide in your tree, I recommend starting with the departmental archives in Occitanie, especially in the Gard and Hérault departments.
+These are hidden treasures where old records often show name variations.

 Look at birth, marriage, and even census records, which will help you follow the movements of these families, often staying in the same villages for generations.